hzeller/timg/README.md

 also possible to just shorten to `-ph` and `-pq`.
 Default is `-pq` (see [above](#pixelation) how this looks like).

-Terminals that don't support Unicode or 24 bit color are not supported; they will probably not show a very pleasent output.
+Terminals that don't support Unicode or 24 bit color will probably not show a very pleasent output.
+For terminals that only do 8 bit color, use the `--color8` command line option.

 #### Some terminals support direct image output